greenelab/covid19-review/content/95-ismms-himc-appendix.md

 antibodies could last remain unknown.
 For investigative dynamics of antibodies, more samples were required.

+#### Significance

-*Relevance:* Total and IgG antibody titers could be used to understand the epidemiology of SARS CoV-2 infection and to assist in determining the level of humoral immune response in patients.
+Total and IgG antibody titers could be used to understand the epidemiology of SARS CoV-2 infection and to assist in determining the level of humoral immune response in patients.